With train ticket prices set to rise again, many of Britain's commuters are bracing to squeeze their finances even further.

 Some firms begin paying compensation if a train is delayed by 15 minutes.

-Passengers will also need to claim the compensation as payouts are not automatic.
+Passengers will sometimes need to claim manually as the payouts are not always automatic.